TomazKarer/dactyl_buildlog/README.md

 ### Electronics

-As far as electronic components go, I've bought a few from local electronic stores and few fro Aliexpress.
+As far as electronic components go, I've bought a few from local electronic stores and other from Aliexpress.
 I could've saved a few Euros if would have ordered everything from Alis, but the difference is little.

 I already owned a soldering station - I've no idea, how much did it cost.